Memorials begin for some killed in Dominican Republic nightclub collapse as death toll reaches 221

 On Thursday, the governor held a communal wake, setting up 10 stands for coffins beneath a banner that read: “Haina bids farewell to her beloved children with immense sorrow.”

-Among the mourners was Juancho Guillén, whose brother, sister and brother-in-law died at Jet Set.
+Among the mourners was Juancho Guillén, who lost his wife three months ago and whose brother, sister and brother-in-law died at Jet Set.

 Coto reported from San Juan, Puerto Rico.